What makes a paediatric emergency medicine (PEM) doctor?

 RCPCH Progress curriculum

-As of 1 August 2018, sub-specialty trainees use the RCPCH Progress Level 3 Generic syllabus alongside the RCPCH Progress Paediatric Emergency Medicine Syllabus which is available to download below.
+As of 1 August 2018, sub-specialty trainees use the RCPCH Progress Level 3 Generic syllabus alongside the RCPCH Progress Paediatric Emergency Medicine Syllabus.
+Both can be downloaded below.

 Sub-specialty learning outcomes